George Yumnam

 Visiting Researchers

-Short-term visits to pair scattering experiments with shared analysis notebooks and open data pipelines.
+Short research visits organized around a scattering experiment, with shared analysis notebooks and open data pipelines.

 Collaborative Proposals